stamen/media-harvesters/README.md

 overview of environment variables
 -------------------------------------------
 0. The application uses `foreman` and `make` to execute commands.
 Both use environment variables from the `.env` file in the root directory.
 Copy the `sample.env` to an `.env` file and fill it out appropriately.
-Some of these environment variables are harvester specific.
-The `Makefile` requires a couple variables, as noted below.
-The expected values for these variables will be talked about in the following directions in case you're unsure how to fill them out right now:
+The expected values will be talked about in the following directions if you're unsure how to fill them out right now:

     ```bash
 	DATABASE_URL=postgres://username@hostname:port/dbname # required
-    TARGET_GEOJSON_OR_SHAPEFILE_ABSPATH=YOURPATHHERE # required
+    TARGET_GEOJSON_OR_SHAPEFILE_ABSPATH=YOURPATHHERE
     FLICKR_CLIENT_ID=YOURCLIENTIDHERE
     FLICKR_CLIENT_SECRET=YOURCLIENTSECRETHERE
     FOURSQUARE_CLIENT_ID=YOURCLIENTIDHERE